oishikm12/cpp-collection/README.md

 ### Range Based Queries (Segment & Fenwick Trees)

-[**Max Subarray Sum Range**](problems/max_subarr_range.cpp) - Given a list of numbers and multiple set of ranges, the task is to find out the maximum subarray sum in all of those ranges
+* [**Max Subarray Sum Range**](problems/max_subarr_range.cpp) - Given a list of numbers and multiple set of ranges, the task is to find out the maximum subarray sum in all of those ranges
-[**Sum of Squares**](problems/sum_of_squares.cpp) - Given a list of numbers and multiple ranges, wherein we have to either update the values in ranges by something / to something, or we have to print sum of squares of numbers in that range
+* [**Sum of Squares**](problems/sum_of_squares.cpp) - Given a list of numbers and multiple ranges, wherein we have to either update the values in ranges by something / to something, or we have to print sum of squares of numbers in that range
-[**Binary Query**](problems/binary_query.cpp) - Given a binary literal, the task is to modify a single bit or print the value of certain subsection of the literal
+* [**Binary Query**](problems/binary_query.cpp) - Given a binary literal, the task is to modify a single bit or print the value of certain subsection of the literal
-[**Sheldon & Trains**](problems/sheldon_and_trains.cpp) - Given a list of stations, the task is to find the sum of minimum tickets required to travel from each station to every other station after it
+* [**Sheldon & Trains**](problems/sheldon_and_trains.cpp) - Given a list of stations, the task is to find the sum of minimum tickets required to travel from each station to every other station after it
+* [**Distinct Queries**](problems/distinct_queries.cpp) - Given a sequence of numbers and a number of queries.
+A query is a pair of ranges, and for each query, the taks is to return the number of distinct elements in the subsequence
+* [**Increasing Subsequences**](problems/increasing_subsequences.cpp) - Given a list of numbers, the task is to find out the number of increasing subsequences that are exactly a given size long

 ### Stack